-V. FUNDING PROVISIONS
+IV.
+FUNDING PROVISIONS

 The TAP program is not a grant program but a cost reimbursement program.
 Prior to the initiation, the project must be included in the NDOT Statewide Transportation Improvement Program (STIP) and authorized by the Federal Highway Administration (FHWA).
 A fully executed legal agreement is required prior to the NDOT’s issuance of a Notice to Proceed (NTP).
 No expenses incurred prior to the issuance of the NTP will be eligible for reimbursement.